What You Need to Know About State Recycling Laws

-In California, with general household and commercial materials such as metal, glass, plastic and paper now routinely recycled, the next target for recycling is organic materials – and, notably, food waste.
-We’re currently hard at work putting the systems in place to implement weekly residential curbside food recycling as well as greatly expanded commercial organics recycling.
+In California, with general household and commercial materials such as metal, glass, plastic and paper now routinely recycled, the latest focus for expanding recycling has been organic materials – and, notably, food waste.
+We have implemented weekly residential curbside food recycling and expanded commercial organics recycling.

-To comply with the organics recycling mandates, Harrison and our community partner Agromin are making progress on two local recycling/composting facilities:
+To comply with organics recycling mandates, Harrison and our community partner Agromin are making progress on two local organic waste processing facilities:

-- MOUNTAIN VIEW in Oxnard is set to open in late 2021, to handle all source-separated food material.
+- MOUNTAIN VIEW in Oxnard, which will handle all source-separated food materials.

-- AGROMIN LIMONEIRA in the Santa Clara Valley is in the final phase of the permit process for a major expansion.
-Once the permit process is completed, we will begin the construction phase.
-The existing Limoneira agricultural compost facility will expand to meet all the region’s organic waste recycling needs, making long-haul trips out of Ventura County unnecessary.
+- AGROMIN LIMONEIRA in the Santa Clara Valley, where an existing agricultural compost facility will expand to meet all the region’s organic waste recycling needs, making long-haul trips out of Ventura County unnecessary.

 In September 2016, California Gov. Jerry Brown signed into law the landmark state Senate Bill 1383, establishing a sweeping statewide effort to substantially reduce emissions from methane and other so-called short-lived climate pollutants.

-A highly ambitious measure, SB 1383 aims to reduce these emissions by greatly decreasing the landfilled organic waste that generates it.
-According to the bill, organic waste in 2025 must be cut by 75% of 2014 levels; also that year, California’s Department of Resources Recycling and Recovery (CalRecycle) aims to divert no less than 20% of edible waste for further human consumption.
+A highly ambitious measure, SB 1383 aims to reduce these emissions by greatly decreasing landfilled organic waste.
+According to the bill, organic waste in 2025 must be cut by 75% of 2014 levels.
+Also that year, California’s Department of Resources Recycling and Recovery (CalRecycle) aims to divert no less than 20% of edible waste for further human consumption.

 The bottom line is the reduction of the destructive greenhouse gases that are eating away at the upper atmosphere that protects our planet.

-This state Assembly bill requires businesses in California to work toward recycling all of their organic materials (i.e. yard waste and food waste).
+This state Assembly bill requires businesses in California to work toward recycling all of their organic materials, including yard and food waste.

-The purpose of this bill is to divert material from the landfill, which emits methane, a potent greenhouse gas that traps heat in the atmosphere, contributing to climate change.
-As of Sept.
-15, 2020, AB 1826 requires businesses that generate as little as two cubic yards of solid waste per week to take action to recycle their organic materials.
+The purpose of this bill is to divert material from landfills that emits methane, a potent greenhouse gas that traps heat in the atmosphere, contributing to climate change.
+AB 1826 requires businesses that generate as little as two cubic yards of solid waste per week to take action to recycle their organic materials.

 This law requires all businesses in the state that are involved in food waste recycling programs to have food waste recycling bins available to customers and/or employees.

-As of July 1, 2020, businesses that are subject to the state’s mandatory organics recycling requirements and that provide products for immediate customer consumption (e.g. restaurants and convenience stores) are required to comply.
+Businesses that are subject to the state’s mandatory organics recycling requirements and that provide products for immediate customer consumption, such as restaurants and convenience stores, are required to comply.